aeraki-mesh/website/content/en/blog/2022/istiocon-tencent-music/index.md

 keywords: [aeraki]
 ---

-[This session](https://mp.weixin.qq.com/s/zp9q99mGyH2VD9Dij2owWg) will introduce Tencent music’s service mesh practice with Istio and Aeraki.
+[This session](https://mp.weixin.qq.com/s/zp9q99mGyH2VD9Dij2owWg) talked about Tencent music’s service mesh practice with Istio and Aeraki.
 Including:

-How to extend Istio with Aeraki to manage the traffic of proprietary protocols Deep dive into Aeraki and MetaProtcol Proxy
+* How to extend Istio with Aeraki to manage the traffic of proprietary protocols
+* Deep dive into Aeraki and MetaProtcol Proxy
-How Tencent Music leverage Istio and Aeraki to build a fully functional service mesh, managing both the HTTP and proprietary protocols
+* How Tencent Music leverage Istio and Aeraki to build a fully functional service mesh, managing both the HTTP and proprietary protocols

 ## Slides